gautiermarechal/mathieu_portfolio/README.md

 # Tech Used
 React, Material UI, Javascript (ES6), HTML, CSS, EmailJS

-# View the project - 2 options
+# View the project
-  1. You can go to mathieutranchida.com
-  2. - Download the zip file of the project
+     - Download the zip file of the project
      - Go to terminal or command line
      - Go to file directory
      - Run `npm run`